 This was a light-hearted interview in which I was asked what I would do with an extra hour of time every day.
 I answered that I would watch more Netflix and Snapchat my friends.

-We understand you’re involved with charity work, can you say more about this?
+We understand you’re involved with charity/volunteer work, can you tell us about this?

 I love volunteer work!
 Currently, I volunteer at a retirement home every week, and am the head of the Colorado branch for The Shoe Crew.
 I have also volunteered for Say No To Bullying, LA Rescue Mission, A Place Called Home, Christmas is Joy, Together We Rise and The Jonathan Foundation!